 Ghana’s journey to establishing a national cancer registry

-On March 1, 2012, the AFCRN was formally recognized on March 1, 2012 as a capacity building regional collective for providing technical support and staff training for evaluating cancer registry data, while advocating for the need to establish high quality cancer registries.
+On March 1, 2012, the AFCRN was formally recognized as a capacity building regional collective for providing technical support and staff training for evaluating cancer registry data, while advocating for the need to establish high quality cancer registries.
 The network offers membership to population-based registries in Africa that meet several data quality requirements, including: (I) initial coverage of over 50% of the target catchment area (often a city, district, or region) of a registry, and (II) passing an AFCRN consultant evaluation visit of the cancer registry.
 There are 30 AFCRN members from 19 countries and 18 countries still have no data available (18).
 The KsCR is listed as a member of AFCRN (16).

-In LMICs with no national cancer registry, data from hospital-based cancer registries can sometimes be collated to serve as the bases for population-based cancer registries (PBCR) especially when there is no core difference in the data caption area and type of data being recorded in these two types of cancer registries.
+In LMICs with no national cancer registry, data from hospital-based cancer registries can sometimes be collated to serve as the bases for population-based cancer registries (PBCRs) especially when there is no core difference in the data caption area and type of data being recorded in these two types of cancer registries.
 The KsCR is not representative of the full picture of cancer incidence and mortality in Ghana because there are key differences in cancer incidence and survival across the different regions and the KsCR only covers the population of the Kumasi region.

 The KsCR in Ghana has made significant strides in improving cancer data collection and management.
 One of its major strengths is the implementation of robust confidentiality practices to ensure the safety of patient data (22).
 This includes signing confidentiality agreements, restricting access to authorized personnel, and using password-protected software.
-The registry has also expanded its data collection to include information from various hospitals, pathology laboratories, and the births and deaths registry which has improved the quality of data collected on patients diagnosed with cancer in Ghana (21).
+The registry has also expanded its data collection to include information from various hospitals, pathology laboratories, and birth and death registries, which has improved the quality of data collected on patients diagnosed with cancer in Ghana (21).
 The registry’s transition from paper to electronic data collection using the IACR’s CanReg5 software has also transformed the landscape of retrieving, storing, and verifying cancer cases in Kumasi (22).
 Lastly, the registry has established sustainable partnerships with various international stakeholders, including the City Cancer Challenge Foundation in Geneva, to receive sustainable funding in maintaining data collection operations and engage in capacity building around data analysis (23,24).

 Discussion